johndjameson/johndjameson.com/_posts/2014-03-08-ampersands-and-google-fonts.md

 [base64]: http://www.motobit.com/util/base64-decoder-encoder.asp

 <span class="post-intro">Ampersands are used most effectively</span> in display contexts, such as titles and headings, so it rarely makes sense to use the dull, standard-issue ampersands that accompany most fonts.
-Instead, we're often better off using a more interesting and elaborate character.
+Instead, we're often better off using a more interesting and elaborate alternative.
 Many fonts feature an *italic* ampersand that is far more elegant than its conventional counterpart, making the italic ampersand preferable in a variety of contexts.<sup class="post-marker"><a href="#note:1">1</a></sup>

 ![Baskerville's ampersand compared with Baskerville Italic's ampersand](/img/ampersands-baskerville.svg)

 **But what do you do if the italic version of a font lacks an interesting ampersand?**

 [Dan Cederholm][simplebits] and [Chris Coyier][css1] explored this issue a few years ago, offering a way to mark up ampersands within a span element and then providing a series of fallback fonts via <abbr>CSS</abbr>.
-Most of the fallbacks mentioned, however, are entirely reliant on <abbr>OS X</abbr> system fonts, offering a less-than-ideal experience to the majority of people browsing the web.
+The most attractive ampersands are exclusive to <abbr>OS X</abbr> system fonts, however, offering an unideal experience to the majority of people browsing the web.

 Today we are able to provide additional browser support thanks to the availability web fonts.
 With the help of Google Fonts specifically, **we're able to offer a cross-platform compatible solution that has widespread browser support and a tiny file size.**

 ##Styling Ampersands

-We begin by importing our selected Google Fonts in the normal manner.
-Then by adding the <abbr>URI</abbr>-encoded string `&text=%26` to a Google Fonts <abbr>URL</abbr> inside our <abbr>CSS</abbr>, the browser requests a font file containing only the ampersand character of a specified font. **This allows users to download a miniscule 1 or 2 kilobyte font file, instead of one that is 50 or 60 kilobytes larger.**
+We start off by adding the <abbr>URI</abbr>-encoded string `&text=%26` to a Google Fonts <abbr>URL</abbr> inside our <abbr>CSS</abbr>.
+This allows browsers to download a miniscule *1 or 2 kilobyte* file containing **only the ampersand character** of a specified font, rather than a font file that is 50 or 60 kilobytes larger.

 {% highlight css %}
 @import url(http://fonts.googleapis.com/css?family=Font+Name&text=%26);